cakephp/docs/en/appendices/4-5-migration-guide.rst

   lets you define which proxies your application trusts.
 - ``MiddlewareQueue`` can now resolve services from the DI container when creating middleware based on classnames.
+- ``SessionCsrfMiddleware::replaceToken()`` was added to enable scenarios where CSRF tokens need to be rotated.

 I18n
 ----